 Some customers would churn because they felt Sked didn’t have specific Instagram-native features like other platforms.
 However, these features did indeed exist, customers just weren’t aware of them.

-We overcame this problem by creating more product-feature landing pages targeting personas at different journey stages.
+We overcame this problem by creating more product-focused landing pages targeting personas at different journey stages.

 In addition, we experimented with showing how the product helped customers achieve specific goals through the use of in-app screenshots within their content.